CardmakingHobbies & Crafts

 Next, follow along the blue lines to cut away the parts you won’t need.

-The next 2 photo diagrams show you the order to fold the 3 sides (all but the envelope flap) and use your double-stick tape or glue stick to secure the envelope.
+The next 2 photo diagrams show you the order to fold the 3 sides (all but the envelope flap) and use your double-stick tape or glue stick to secure the paper envelope in place.
 I use Tombow Mono Permanent Adhesive.

-But that’s the jist of how to make envelopes step by step.
+But that’s the basics of how to make envelopes step by step.

 When you’re ready to seal your envelope, I suggest using a glue stick — because it will be easier for the recipient to open.
 Be sure to let it dry completely before you put it in the mail.